-For the year ended June 30, 2015, there were no changes in the pension benefit plan terms to the actuarial methods and assumptions used in the actuarial valuation report dated June 30, 2014.
+For the year ended June 30, 2016, there were no changes in the pension benefit plan terms to the actuarial methods and assumptions used in the actuarial valuation report dated June 30, 2015.

-The actuarial valuation report dated June 30, 2014, is the only valuations to date of the multiple-employer cost-sharing defined benefit pension plan.
-As additional actuarial valuations are obtained these schedules will ultimately present information from the ten most resent valuations.
+The actuarial valuation report dated June 30, 2014, was the only valuations to date of the multiple-employer cost-sharing defined benefit pension plan.
+As additional actuarial valuations are obtained these schedules will ultimately present information from the ten most recent valuations.